-After the first print and seeing the difference that the second material support structure makes to the quality of your prints, it’s easy to become a convert to dual extrusion.
+Experiencing the Ultimaker 3’s dual extrusion first hand, its easy to become a convert to the system.
 It really does make single extrusion systems start to look a little archaic.
-One of the greatest advantages of the Ultimaker 3 is that you can now finally design and print models as you want, without having to consider the effects of large overhangs.
-The support structure enables you to create and print complex geometries.
+One of the greatest advantages of the Ultimaker 3 is that you can now finally design and print models as you want, without having to consider the effects of large overhangs and the trade-off with messy same-material supports.

 There is of course a drawback to this support and PVA.
-The material itself is expensive, at just over double the price per gram compared with Ultimakers own PLA or ABS.
+The material itself is expensive at just over double the price per gram compared with Ultimaker’s own PLA or ABS.
 The other issue is time.
-Depending on the print you’re looking at double, tripling or even quadrupling the time for each print.
-The reason is the dual extrusion, as with each change of material the print cores are heated and cooled.
-A priming tower is created throughout the print to ensure that the start of each new layer is fresh and free from the previous material.
+Depending on the models size and complexity you’re looking at double, triple or even quadruple the print time.
+Depending on the materials used, with each change between nozzles the print cores are heated and cooled.
+A priming tower is created throughout the print to ensure that the start of each new layer is fresh and free from loose strings of the previous material.

-The priming tower and the way that the dual print cores work is fascinating.
-Take a look at the side of the print head just by print core 2 and you can see a small lever.
-This lever is used to raise and lower the second print core depending on the core being used, this raising and lowering of the core helps to avoid any cross contamination of materials.
-The system might seem incredibly simple, but in practice, it works well.
+The way Ultimaker 3 print cores work in tandem is fascinating.
+Take a look at the side of the print head beside print core two and you’ll notice a small lever.
+This lever is used to raise and lower the second print core as required for printing your model.
+Another benefit of raising and lowering the core helps prints on the Ultimaker 3 avoid cross contamination of materials.
+It’s an incredibly simple system, but in practice it works well.

-Dual extrusion is of course about printing dual materials and support structure is the most practical use, however if you want to print dual colour with the Ultimaker 3 then this is of course possible as well.
-The process of dual build material prints is slightly different to using the second print core for the support material.
+Dual extrusion is of course about printing dual materials and support structure is the most practical use.
+But there is another use for dual extrusion — multi-color prints and multi-material.
+On the Ultimaker 3 this is eminently possible too.
+The process for printing different material prints is slightly different to using the second print core for the support material.
 The process starts in Cura with two STL files.
-These need to be loaded into the software together and then you can assign the material or colour to each part of the model.
+These need to be loaded into the software together, where you can then assign the loaded material in each print core to each part of the model.

-Then once your models have been assigned a material, the two can be merged by selecting both and right clicking and selecting Merge Models.
-If you then want to change the materials the models need to be ungrouped.
-Again, this can be done by right clicking and selecting the Ungroup option.
-Testing the dual color printing showed again that the Ultimaker 3 performs great, producing clean prints with the materials meeting and bonding well.
-At low quality, there was some gapping between the materials, but at higher quality, the bond was excellent.
+Testing the dual color printing showed again that the Ultimaker 3 performs well, producing clean prints with the materials bonding well.
+At low quality, there was some separation between the materials, but at higher quality the bond was excellent.

 The hardware itself is solid and built to last, with the centerpiece being the printhead and cartridge-style print cores.
 As a dual extrusion 3D printer, they work perfectly, and the ability to hot-swap cores and materials has been exceptionally well thought out.

-The Ultimaker 3 does feel like a meeting of two generations, however, with legacy elements such as the reel holders hidden away around the back and the small fiddly metal clips that secure the glass plate.
-These are mixed with that new print head, advanced Linux control board, and WiFi connectivity.
+The Ultimaker 3 does feel like a meeting of two generations, however, with legacy elements such as the reel holders hidden away around the back and fiddly metal clips for the glass print bed.
+These are mixed in a machine that features much that is new.
+From the well engineered print head and advanced Linux control board to seamless WiFi connectivity.
 There’s also the fact that this Ultimaker 3 really needs a door to help stop the PVA from spitting, but the issue is a small sacrifice to pay for a machine that prints at this quality.

-But there’s no doubt that the Ultimaker 3 is an excellent printer and will find wide appeal.
+But be in no doubt, the Ultimaker 3 is an excellent printer and will find wide appeal.
 It’s one of the best printers we’ve used and the quality of the prints is outstanding.